michaelshiloh/robotaPsyche/lectureNotes.md

 		combine all the forces
 - An autonomous agent has no leader.

-- Action Selection: Seek, flee, follow a path, follow a flow field, flock with your neighbors, etc.
-Behavior: What sort of action should your robot take in order if it has love, fear, hunger, etc.?

 What is the Steering Force?

 - A Steering Force is the difference between a desired velocity (run away from